hashicorp/terraform-provider-aws/website/docs/d/eips.html.markdown

 ## Argument Reference

-* `filter` - (Optional) One or more name/value pairs to use as filters.
-There are several valid keys, for a full reference, check out the [EC2 API Reference](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeAddresses.html).
 * `tags` - (Optional) A mapping of tags, each pair of which must exactly match a pair on the desired Elastic IPs

 ## Attributes Reference